rafenriq/rafenriq.github.io/_posts/2022-11-24-introduction.md

 **Always-On-Tracing**

 These are the Notice logging level traces on the C9800.
 This tool allows to get contextual data on a failure that has occurred without mandating the failure condition be reproduced.
+To troubleshoot Access Point issues its recommended to filter by AP radio MAC address.
+Grab the AP MAC address from "show ap summary" command, then collect the Aways On Traces.

-*One day Always on traces filteres by MAC
+*One day Always on traces filtered by MAC

 ```
+C9800#show ap summary
 C9800#show logging profile wireless start last 1 days filter mac \<radio-mac-address\> to-file bootflash:<FILENAME.log>
 C9800# more bootflash:<FILENAME.log>
 ```